Sexual Misconduct Procedure - 63.01D.01

 - The appeal process will be equally available to both parties.

 - Either party has the right to appeal the outcome of the complaint if not satisfied with the result.
 The appeal must be filed in writing within seven business days of the outcome or resolution.
-Appeals involving a complaint of sexual misconduct made against a student should be filed with the vice president of academic affairs.
+Appeals involving a complaint of sexual misconduct made against a student should be filed with the vice president of teaching and learning.
 The appeal should state the reason(s) for the appellant’s belief that the outcome is unsatisfactory and provide evidence to support those reasons.

 - Appeals will only be granted (1) when sanctions are substantially disproportionate to the offense, where mitigating factors warrant a reduced sanction or aggravating factors warrant a greater sanction; (2) if procedural errors or conduct of the investigation were so substantial as to effectively deny fundamental fairness; or (3) if new and significant evidence became available that could not have been discovered by a properly diligent party before or during the original investigation.
 If an appeal is granted based upon new and significant evidence, either party will have the opportunity to respond to the evidence.
 If one or more of the above criteria are met, the vice president will review the appeal and issue a written decision within 30 days after its receipt.
 The decision of the vice president is final.